 The Department of Surgery at The University of Wisconsin is recruiting an exceptional colorectal surgeon to join our Division of Colorectal Surgery.
-We are looking for candidates with a track record of clinical excellence and academic contributions as demonstrated through training and/or practice experience.
+We are looking for candidates with a track record of clinical excellence and academic contributions as demonstrated through a track record of extramural research funding.
+The successful candidate's funded research program may be represented through a basic/translational or health services research program, informatics, or other domains of research.

 The UW Department of Surgery consists of more than 140 faculty across eleven specialty divisions, performing more than 25,000 operations annually.
 The Department also trains more than 70 residents and fellows and is consistently ranked amongst the top surgery programs with extramural research funding, currently 8th in the nation according to Blue Ridge Institute for Medical Research.
 The department provides a robust infrastructure of services including academic resources such as The Wisconsin Surgical Outcomes Research Program (WiSOR), which provides support, resources, and a collaborative environment to facilitate surgical health services research at the University of Wisconsin.
 The Department's Office of Clinical Research provides 24/7, 365 day a year clinical trial coordinator support for Clinical Trials as well regulatory support for research, and the grants management team provides comprehensive pre-award to post-award support.
 The Surgical Collaborative of Wisconsin also provides access to a network of surgeons throughout the state and this platform provides opportunities for collaborative quality improvement that improves the care of surgical patients throughout the state and region.